 A string of great restaurants, appealing patios, and appetizing menus are all great reasons to stop by for something to eat.

 There are eateries for all budgets and tastes, including Louis-Hébert with its fine cuisine, Savini Resto-Bar for Italian dishes, and the always popular and never dull Cosmos Restaurant, which can hold its own with some of the best when it comes to after-work chic.

 Grande Allée is also renowned for its hopping nightlife.
-DJs, dance floors, romantic patios, bars with traditional music—it has everything you need to enjoy a memorable evening.
+DJs, dance floors, romantic patios, bars with traditional music or live singers performing—it has everything you need to enjoy a memorable evening.

 Grande Allée's popularity is nothing new.
 In fact, it was the neighborhood of choice for the upper class in the 19th century.

 Even today, traces of the neighborhood's heyday still remain in its charming Victorian architecture.

 There's plenty to see and do just off Grande Allée!
 Battlefields Park, better known as the Plains of Abraham, is just a stone's throw away, and is one of the world's finest urban parks.